EdoardoCostantini/mi-hd/README.md

 We assess the relative performance of seven MI-HD methods with a Monte Carlo simulation study and a resampling study based on real survey data.
 The performance of the methods is defined by the degree to which they facilitate unbiased and confidence-valid estimates of the parameters of complete data analysis models.

-We find that using regularized regression to select the predictors used in the MI model, and using principal component analysis to reduce the dimensionality of auxiliary data produce the best results.
+We find that using regularized regression to select the predictors used in the MI model and using principal component analysis to reduce the dimensionality of auxiliary data produce the best results.

 ## Contents